diginatu/nagome/DOCUMENT.markdown

 Nagome can have some plugins in the plugin folder, which is in the configuration directory.
 Plugins communicate with Nagome process using JSON or MessagePack in stdin/out or TCP connection.

-Also, one application may create Nagome process and be dealt as a plugin. (--standAlone option disable this) This is mainly used as a client and provides user interfaces.
+Also, one application may create Nagome process and be dealt as a plugin. (-bg option) This is mainly used as a client and the plugin provides user interfaces (UI plugin).

  + UI (UI plugin)
    + Nagome